Lekensteyn/simp_le/docs/file_permissions.md

 issues are a concern for the external script.
 Therefore it is not covered further in this document.

+Only the file mode is controlled, not the file owner or group.
+If simp\_le were to change the latter two attributes, it would require more privileges (which should be discouraged).

 ## Design
-To keep things simple, the client controls only the file mode and not the file group nor use ACLs.
+To keep things simple, the client controls only the file mode and not ACLs.
 If that functionality is desired, an external interface (`external.sh` or a wrapper script) can be used.

 The umask setting can also be used to control the file mode, but that also affects certificate files and the Simple HTTP validation method and is